-Exploring a servitization model as a means to improve critical mineral supply and increase circularity
+Exploring a servitization and securitization model as a means to improve critical mineral supply and increase circularity.

 A significant supply of secondary (i.e., recycled) metal will be needed to accommodate rising demand for clean energy metals.
 Although some exploration into transformational circular business models has been done, further research and systems thinking are necessary to overcome the metals value chain’s inherent cultural inertia to maintain the norm.